The Pathology Service at the Massachusetts General Hospital is an international leader in diagnosis and discovery.

 The Massachusetts General Hospital Pathology Service, a comprehensive academic pathology department, delivers subspecialty clinical services, hosts robust training and education programs, and performs cutting-edge research.

 Our clinical laboratory services provide clinicians with information that enables patient diagnosis and treatment.
 We play a vital role in caring for almost all patients at Mass General, and many pathologists outside of our hospital also use our services.

 Founded in 1896, our department was one of the first of its kind in the United States.
 One hundred years later, we became the world's first completely subspecialized pathology service.
 Each organ system has a dedicated pathology team of specialists, who work with their clinical counterparts to improve patient care, teaching and research productivity.

-Chief of Pathology David N. Louis, MD, an authority on the molecular genetics and pathology of nervous-system tumors, leads a team of about 90 faculty, 800 employees and 50 residents and clinical fellows.
+Chief of Pathology David N. Louis, MD, an authority on the molecular genetics and pathology of nervous-system tumors, leads a team of nearly 100 faculty, 800 employees and 50 residents and clinical fellows.
 Our annual budget exceeds $125 million, and each year we perform approximately:

 - 12 million clinical laboratory tests

 A Shared Mission

 The Pathology Service is organized into six divisions.
 Anatomic and Molecular Pathology, Laboratory and Molecular Medicine, the Center for Integrated Diagnostics, Informatics, Education, and Research.

 - The two primary Clinical Services divisions (Anatomic and Molecular Pathology; Laboratory and Molecular Medicine) provide clinical and anatomic pathology services around the clock, every day of the year.
 Our physicians, technologists, administrators and other staff strive to make accurate diagnoses, which we communicate to treating physicians effectively and efficiently.